petergithub/notes/01Technology/ubuntuNotes.md

   Port 22
   ProxyCommand ssh -q -W %h:%p host-a
 ```
-Now if you want to connect to your HOST B, all you have to type is `ssh host_b`, which will first connect to `host-a` in the background (that's the `ProxyCommand` being executed) and start the SSH session to your actual target.
+Now if you want to connect to your HOST B, all you have to type is `ssh host_b`, which will first connect to `host-a` in the background (that is the `ProxyCommand` being executed) and start the SSH session to your actual target.

 SSH Jumphost configuration with netcat (nc)
 Alternatively, if you can't/don't want to use ssh to tunnel your connections, you can also use nc (netcat).